 The Factory Worker

 Dear Madam: we regret to inform you that your struggle for existence is permanent.
-Every day you go to work, somebody in the top 10% of the population gets significantly richer.
+Every day you go to work somebody in the top 10% of the population gets significantly richer.
 For every dollar you earn, they skim off 100, maybe even 1000 — in any case, a LOT more than you’ll ever get.
-You’re basically economic chattel and it doesn’t really matter what you think or say or how you vote.
-The entrenched system of economic exploitation will continue to polarize income as it has done over the past several decades, despite the misguided attempt to create a solid middle class — which is, of course, crumbling as we speak.
+You’re basically economic chattel and it doesn’t really matter what you think or how you vote.
+The entrenched system of economic exploitation will continue to polarize income as it has done over the past several decades, despite the diminishing attempt to create a solid middle class — which is, of course, crumbling as we speak.
 But you know all about that because you’re smack dab in the middle of it, so never mind.
 Sorry it worked out this way, but there’s nothing you can do about it.
 It will be this way until you die.
 Thanks so much for your valuable contribution to our project.
 Keep up the good work (just don’t expect to get rich from it).

 The Social Worker